-Primary Master/Primary Slave/Secondary Master/Secondar Slave These categories identify the types of the two channels that have been installed in the computer.
-There are 45 predefined types and one user definable types in BIOS.
-Type 1 to Type 45 are ary predefined.
-Type "user" is user-definable.
-Press PgUp or PgDn to select a numbered hard disk type or type the number and press <enter>.
-Note that the specifications of your drive must match with those of the drive table.
-The hard disk will</enter> not work properly if you enter improper information for this category.
-If your hard disk drive type is not matched or listed, you can select Type "User" to define your own drive type manually.
-If you select Type "User", you will need to know the information listed below.
-Enter the information directly from the keyboard and press <enter>.
-This information should be included in the documentation from your hard disk vendor or the system manufacturer.</enter> If the controller of the HDD interface is ESDI, the selection shall be "Type1".
-If the controller of the HDD interface is SCSI, the selection shall be "None". e "Auto", the BIOS will auto-detect the HDD and the POST stage and show the IDE for the HDD and -Drive type -Number of cylinders -Number of heads -Write precom -Landing zone -Number of sectors -Mode type If a hard disk ha <enter> .</enter> is not been installed, select NONE and press Drive A Type / Drive B Type This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
-Video system monitor. ects the type of video adapter used for the primary Although secondary monitors are supported, you lect them in Setup.
+Primary Master/Primary Slave/Secondary Master/Secondar Slave have been insta types and one us es identify the types of the two channels that lled in the computer.
+There are 45 predefined er definable types in BIOS.
+Type 1 to Type 45 are type "user" is user-definable. the number and p drive must match not work properly If your hard disk c gDn to select a numbered hard disk type or type ress <enter>.
+Note that the specifications of your n with those of the drive table.
+The hard disk will if you enter improper information for this category.
+Irive type is not matched or listed, you can select fine your own drive type manually.</enter> listed below.
+Ent and press <ente< td="">e "User", you will need to know the information eer the information directly from the keyboard rr>.
+This information should be included in the from your hard disk vendor or the system</ente<> e "User", you will need to know the information eer the information directly from the keyboard rr>.
+This information should be included in the from your hard disk vendor or the system If the controller of the HDD interface is ESDI, the selection shall be "Type1".
+If the controller of "None" . the HDD interface is SCSI, the selection shall be Auto", the BIOS will auto-detect the HDD and the POST stage and show the IDE for the HDD and Drive type Number of cylinders Number of heads Write precom Landing zone Number of sectors Mode type If a hard disk <enter>.</enter> s not been installed, select NONE and press Drive A Type / Drive B Type This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
+Video This category selects the type of video adapter used for the primary system monitor.
+Although secondary monitors are supported, you do not have to select them in Setup.